Red5/red5-parent/README.md

 # red5-parent
-Parent project to store the parent pom and shared parts and pieces
+Parent project for all red5 projects containing dependency management and general info